 Government vets provide an important service to the public, from disease control to safeguarding animal health and welfare.
 They work in a number of government departments, agencies, the Scottish Government and Northern Ireland Executive.

 - attract and retain talented individuals to the profession

 - improve the skills and capability of veterinary professionals across government

 All UK public sector vets are automatically members of GVS.

-Our head of profession is Nigel Gibbens CBE, UK Chief Veterinary Officer.
-He is supported by a board of senior veterinary managers from across central government departments and the devolved administrations.
+Our head of profession is Christine Middlemiss, UK Chief Veterinary Officer.
+She is supported by a board of senior veterinary managers from across central government departments and the devolved administrations.